ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 ### Tick Values

 `tick.values` can be used to configure the exact array of tick values to display.
-This should either be an array of `number`, `date`, `string` or `object` values depending on the axis type.
+This should either be an array of `number`, `date` or `string` values depending on the axis type.

 These values will also be used as the tick labels unless a `label.format` or `label.formatter` is configured.